Sylvia Shaw Judson: Belated fame

 Sixteen years after she died, Judson suddenly became nationally known after the publication in 1994 of the sensational Midnight in the Garden of Good and Evil, whose cover was a hauntingly beautiful photo of a sculpture in Savannah's Bonaventure Cemetery.
 The book stayed on the New York Times bestseller list for a record 216 weeks and crowds of tourists descended on Savannah hoping to glimpse the little cast-bronze girl whose weary arms seemed to be weighing good and evil.
 At that time Judson was virtually unknown, and she was dramatically rediscovered when the remarkable figure turned out to be one that she created in 1936: Bird Girl.
 To stop illegal copying, her daughter Alice (as executor of Judson's artistic estate) in 1998 authorized the sale of accurate replicas in reduced sizes, with royalties supporting the Ragdale Foundation.
 Tens of thousands have been sold, reflecting the timeless appeal of her work.
 (Note: Artworks are protected by copyright laws even after the artist has died, but it is not easy to defend the artist's rights.
 Alice attempted to sue violators, but concluded that this was futile.
 The problem vanished in 1999 when high-quality authorized copies became available through Potina (Charlotte, NC art firm owned by Brian Caldwell).)

-Attesting to its ageless fascination and enduring value, an original bronze copy of Bird Girl sold at auction in 2021 for more than $390,000.
+An original bronze copy of Bird Girl sold at auction in 2021 for more than $390,000.